AeroNotix/go-quic-proxy/README.md

 Very simple reverse proxy which can optionally enable using QUIC transport.
 This is not intended to be a fully formed solution.
-It is intended to be used in apples-to-applies comparisons for evaluating QUIC protocol implementations.
+It is intended to be used in apples-to-apples comparisons for evaluating QUIC protocol implementations.

 ```shell